BWhittaker1415/QuotaQuest/README.md

 ## Desription
 This is a habit tracker designed to encourage your better and healthier habits.
 The goal of QuotaQuest is to bring a level of fun to daily habits that may seem monotonous and turn them more interesting by giving them a point value.
 Using QuotaQuest will help give you a sense of real-time progress by tracking everything that you choose to have as a daily goal.

+<a href="https://quotaquest.onrender.com/">View the app here,</a> and continue on for more info on the project.

 ## Technologies
 <ul>
    <li>Frontend: HTML | CSS | JavaScript</li>